 There are lots of reasons to stop feeding your dog peanut butter … fungus and aflatoxins, harmful fats, sugar, glyphosate and lectins.
 But it’s a common go-to treat for dogs.
-So here are some healthier alternatives to peanut butter that will help you in the treat department.
+So here are some healthier peanut butter alternatives for dogs that will help you in the treat department.
 They’re also useful for disguising pills if you’re giving your dog supplements or medication

 And even though these are healthier and safer for your dog than peanut butter, they still contain fats so don’t overdo the extra calories.